-These healthy chocolate chip zucchini quinoa muffins are made without using any eggs, gluten, refined sugar or oil…but they are flavorful and delicious!
+These chocolate chip zucchini quinoa muffins are made without using any eggs, gluten, refined sugar or oil…but they are flavorful and delicious!

 I got home yesterday after a long walk in Central Park with Trevi and a girlfriend, and all I could think about was muffins.
 Well, first I watched an episode (or two) of Nashville and THEN it was muffin-brain.